Analysing Opportunity Cost of Care Work using Mixed Effects Random Forests under Aggregated Auxiliary Data: Mixed Effects Random Forests

-where $\bar{\mathbf{x}}_i = \frac{1}{N_i} \sum_{j \in U_i} \mathbf{x}_{ij}$ denotes area-specific population means on $p$ covariates.
-In a variety of real-world examples, required assumptions for the BHF model hardly meet empirical evidence.
-Apart from transformation strategies to meet the required assumptions, non-parametric approaches can be used alternatively \citep{JiangRao2020}.
-Tree-based machine learning methods such as RFs \citep{Breiman2001} are data-driven procedures identifying predictive relations from data, including higher order interactions between covariates, without explicit model assumptions \citep{Hastie_etal2009, Varian2014}.
-RFs inherently perform model-selection and properly handle the presence of outliers \citep{Biau_Scornet2016}.
-However, an implicit assumption of tree-based models is the required independence of unit-level observations.
+where $\bar{\mathbf{x}}_{\text{pop},i} = \frac{1}{N_i} \sum_{j \in U_i} \mathbf{x}_{ij}$ denotes area-specific population means on $p$ covariates.
+In a variety of real-world examples, it is very difficult to meet the model assumptions (e.g. linearity, normality assumption of the error terms), so that non-parametric approaches are an obvious choice \citep{JiangRao2020}.
+Tree-based machine learning methods such RFs \citep{Breiman2001} are data-driven procedures identifying predictive relations from data, including higher order interactions between covariates, without explicit model assumptions \citep{Hastie_etal2009, Varian2014}.

-Defining $f$ in Model (\ref{mod1}) to be a RF results in a semi-parametric framework, combining advantages of RFs with the ability to model hierarchical structures of survey data using random effects. \citet{Krennmair_Schmid2021} estimate area-level means with RFs \citep{Breiman2001} introducing a method that enables the estimation of model-components $\hat{f}$, $\hat{u}$, $\hat{\sigma}_u^2$, and $\hat{\sigma}_e^2$ in the context of SAE.
-The so-called mixed effects random forest (MERF) uses a procedure reminiscent of the EM-algorithm \citep{Hajjem2014}.
-For fitting Model (\ref{mod1}) (where $f$ is a RF) on survey data, the MERF algorithm subsequently estimates a) the forest function, assuming the random effects term to be correct and b) estimates the random effects part, assuming the Out-of-Bag-predictions (OOB-predictions) from the forest to be correct.
-OOB-predictions utilize the unused observations from the construction of each forest's sub-tree \citep{Breiman2001, Biau_Scornet2016}.
-The estimation of variance components $\hat{\sigma}^2_{\epsilon}$ and $\hat{\sigma}_u^2$ is obtained implicitly by taking the expectation of ML estimators given the data.
+Defining $f$ in Model (\ref{mod1}) to be a RF results in the a semi-parametric framework of MERF, which combines the advantages of RFs with the ability to model hierarchical structures of survey data using random effects. \citet{Krennmair_Schmid2021} estimate area-level means with RFs \citep{Breiman2001} and therefore introduce methodology to estimate the model-components $\hat{f}$, $\hat{u}_i$, $\hat{\sigma}_u^2$, and $\hat{\sigma}_e^2$ in the context of SAE.
+For fitting Model (\ref{mod1}) (where $f$ is a RF) on survey data, the MERF algorithm subsequently estimates a) the forest function, assuming the random effects term to be correct and b) estimates the random effects part, assuming the Out-of-Bag-predictions from the forest to be correct.
+These predictions utilize the unused observations from the construction of each forest's sub-tree \citep{Breiman2001, Biau_Scornet2016}.
+The estimation of variance components $\hat{\sigma}^2_{e}$ and $\hat{\sigma}_u^2$ is obtained implicitly by taking the expectation of machine learning estimators given the data.
 For further methodological details, we refer to \citet{Krennmair_Schmid2021}.
 The resulting estimator for the area-level mean for MERFs is summarized as: